 Gilston was established in 1881 on a site approximately one kilometre from its present location.
 The site's inability to cope with the increasing population led to its relocation in 1986.
 Our present location on Worongary Road in the Gold Coast hinterland is west of Nerang.
 The site is very well tendered with a focus on providing a visually aesthetic and functional environment.

 The Kombumerri / Ngarang people were the traditional custodians of the land on which Gilston exists today.

 Recent housing developments within five kilometres of the school have led to a significant increase in student population prompting the installation of an Enrolment Management Plan.
-Currently three-quarters of our student population reside in suburbs beyond the school's notional boundary.
-The Gilston school community comprises families in the suburbs of Ashmore, Coomera, Nerang, Mount Nathan, Carrara and Worongary to the north, Gilston, Worongary, Lower Beechmont, Advancetown, Numinbah and Springbrook to the west and Mudgeeraba, Merrimac, Tallai, Worongary, Broadbeach, Robina and Bonogin to the south and east.

-The student population as at June 2014 is 644.
-This number includes 101 Prep students.
-37 students were enrolled in the Special Education Program and were supported by Special Education Teachers and teacher aides in mainstream classrooms.
+The student population as at June 2015 is 588.
+This number includes 72 Prep students.
+38 students are enrolled in the Special Education Program and are supported by Special Education Teachers and teacher aides in mainstream classrooms.